kallejohan/A-CPP-VISUAL-WORLD-LEARNING-MODEL/README.md

 - the ground bubble pops
 - the temporary object is destroyed

 The wire that binds to the temporary (momentaneous red or red/grey hand on temporary) the first time gets a special seal marker where it goes through the bubble.
-This seal marker at entering the bubble shows that this reference keeos the bubble and object alive.
+This seal marker at entering the bubble shows that this reference keeps the bubble and object alive.

 --------------------------------------------------------------------------------
 PART II — DETAILED WORLD EXAMPLES